-Applicants who wish to contest a Program determination may file a Program-based Reconsideration Request directly with the Program by submitting a written Request, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic) of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
+Applicants who wish to contest a Program determination may file a Program-based Reconsideration Request directly with the Program by submitting a written request, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the Program.
+Provided, that if the date on which the copy of the notice was filed, in the records of the Program, differs from the mailing date (postal or electronic) of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
 Notices distributed via electronic communication shall be considered valid.
 In the event a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.
-Program notices will include the electronic and postal information where these will be received.
+Program notices will include any electronic and postal information where the Applicant may send a Program-based Reconsideration Requests.

 Applicants who file a Program-based Reconsideration Request are encouraged to provide individual facts or circumstances, as well as supporting documents to justify their petition.
-In the Reconsideration Request process, the Program will only review facts and information already included in an applicant's file, unless the applicant submits new documentation.
-The Program has the discretion to accept or reject new documentation based upon its relevance to the Program-based Reconsideration Request.
+In the Reconsideration Request process, the Program will only review facts and information already included in the Applicant's file, unless the applicant submits new documentation.
+The Program has the discretion to accept or reject any new documentation submitted by the Applicant based upon its relevance to the Program-based Reconsideration Request.